Frequently Asked Questions (FAQ)

 - Your projects are managed in accordance with documented procedures, ensuring consistency and traceability.

-2 - What is your selection criteria for accepting a linguist into your database?
+2 - What is your selection criteria for accepting a translator into your database?

-- Passing the translation test requested by SMARTIDIOM;
+- Passing the translation test provided by SMARTIDIOM;

-- Advanced knowledge and experience in using CAT tools.
+- Advanced knowledge of and experience in using CAT tools.

 3 – How do you guarantee the quality of your linguists?

 By using our ultra-rigorous recruitment process, we have selected the most experienced experts to ensure the most consistent results.
 We recruit in accordance with ISO 9001: 2015 (Quality Management Systems) and ISO 17100: 2015 (Translation Services) standards.

 Feedback is provided and complaints managed throughout a project’s life cycle, which allows:

 - Our clients to rate each translation and provide feedback on the quality of the project they received;